google/reflow-list/README.md

 # reflowlist

-reflowList is an extension for reflowing (wrapping) text that might have lists, whether numeric lists, bulletted lists, or definition lists.
+reflowList is an extension for reflowing (wrapping) text that might have lists, whether numeric lists, bulleted lists, or definition lists.
 It correctly handles comments in most languages.
 It is designed primarily for reflowing comments in code.